alarxic/Mango-U-/README.md

 		CameraFrames = folder
 	}
 }

 return CSData
 ```
+- The cutscene ID can be named to anything that you'd like.
 > [!NOTE]
 > The 'targets' table will be where you include all of the character models that you want in the cutscene.
 Provide an object path to the target, and an animation ID.

+> [!WARNING]
+> Animation event functions are tied to each target.

 > [!TIP]
 > While you do not have to use the Close function, it is vital that it exists to ensure the cutscene properly plays without error.